prrvchr/jdbcDriverOOo/README.md

 In order to take advantage of the latest features offered by HsqlDB, it was necessary to write a new driver.

-This new driver is just a wrapper in Python around the UNO services provided by the faulty LibreOffice / OpenOffice JDBC driver: it loads when calling the `sdbc:hsqldb:*` protocol but uses the `jdbc:hsqldb:*` protocol internally to connect.
+Until version 0.0.3, this new driver is just a wrapper in Python around the UNO services provided by the defective LibreOffice / OpenOffice JDBC driver.
+Since version 0.0.4, it has been completely rewritten in Java under Eclipse, because who better than Java can provide access to JDBC in the UNO API...
+It loads when calling the `sdbc: hsqldb: *` protocol but uses the `jdbc: hsqldb: *` protocol internally to connect.

 It also provides functionality that the JDBC driver implemented in LibreOffice / OpenOffice does not provide, namely: